muhammedazhar/MSc-DataScience/COMP1804-AML/Coursework/Docs/coursework.md

-You are an experienced Machine Learning engineer with over 20 years of experience.
-Your task is to help me build a Machine Learning model that can predict a topic of a paragraph of text, for some specific topics of interest.
-I want to determine if a given piece of text falls into one of five categories: "artificial intelligence", "movies about artificial intelligence", "programming", "philosophy", or "biographies".
 Here's the scenario: You're consulting for a non-profit organization called NotTheRealWikipedia.
 They're interested in using machine learning to automatically analyze new content added to their site.
 They've provided a dataset with sample texts and their associated topics, as well as other potentially useful information.
 The organization is particularly interested in analyzing paragraph-sized texts, as new articles and edits on their website can be short.

 They've tasked you with two main objectives:
 1. Firstly, they want to determine if machine learning can accurately identify the topic of a paragraph of text, specifically focusing on the topics mentioned earlier.
 They've also provided a feature indicating whether each paragraph contains references to a person, organization, and/or a product, which they believe could provide additional relevant information.